Sensor Savvy with a Mobile Phone App

 A Suite of Sensors

 Google's free Science Journal app is a robust tool for students working on science projects and exploring the world around them.
 The app, available for both iOS and Android, uses sensors on the phone or mobile device to take real-time data measurements related to acceleration, sound, light, and more.
 At the press of a button, you can access a range of sensors and begin recording data and logging experiment notes and observations.

 Science Buddies is proud to be working in partnership with Google to develop projects and activities to support student exploration using the app.
 Twenty Science Buddies projects have been updated to work with the app's ability to use sensors on the phone or device.

-For an introduction to the interface of the Science Journal app, see the first post in this series: Get Started with Google's Science Journal App.
+For an introduction to the interface of the Science Journal app, see the first post in this series: Get Started with a Sensor App.

 In this post, we cover the use of sensors in the app and how to record data.